karthik/ddd/04-data-documenting-packaging.md

 * You must provide appropriate credit to the source.
 This means listing the names of the creators.
 * Link back to the CC BY license, and
 * Clearly show if changes were made.
-* Data cannot be sublicensed, that is - a change to the existing license
+* Data cannot be sub-licensed, that is - a change to the existing license
 * There is also no warranty, so the person or people who obtained the data cannot be held liable.

 The journal PLOS Comp Bio requires that data submitted cannot be more restrictive than CC BY [@plos-comp-bio-data].
 For a brief overview of the CC BY, suitable to include in a README, see @ccby-short.
 For the full license, see @ccby-long.